vicoslab/dis_tutorial7/README.md

 ## Setting the arm position

-The node `arm_mover_actions.py` is a node that you can use to set the arm positon in a simple way.
+The node `arm_mover_actions.py` is a node that you can use to set the arm position in a simple way.
 The node is communicating with the `arm_controller` through an action interface, just like we set a goal for the robot in the Nav2 stack (tutorials 3 and 4).
 You can include this node in some launch file, or start it with `ros2 run`:
 ```
 ros2 run dis_tutorial7 arm_mover_actions.py
 ```